Contents

 ConfigurationManager.RefreshSection("connectionStrings");

-We need to design our custom control according to our requirement.
-In this scenario we required Text boxes, we will have inbuilt text boxes, we need to add those to our Custom install wizard.
-We can make four text boxes which can be enabled and disable with this property "Edit Visible".
-We can also adjust the display of our designed control with respective to installation process.
+We need to design our custom control according to our requirements.
+In this scenario we require text boxes, we will have inbuilt text boxes, we need to add those to our custom install wizard.
+We can make four text boxes which can be enabled and disabled with the property "Edit Visible".
+We can also adjust the display of our designed control with respect to the installation process.

-- Step 3: Go to properties of Primary output file of Install node, Custom Action data pass the input parameters of connection string as follows.
+- Step 3: Go to properties of the primary output file of Install node, Custom Action Data, pass the input parameters of the connection string as follows.

 /DataSource="[EDITA1]" /InitialCatalog="[EDITA2]" /UserID="[EDITA3]" /Password="[EDITA4]"